what's special About a crimson kilt?

 - The kilt is finely hand finished, each layer of fabric sewn into position and anchored - every stitch considered and with purpose.

-- Leather straps and buckles in chrome or brass are firmly attached.
-Under-apron strap stitching is matched to your tartan - a unique Crimson detail.
+- Our handmade leather straps, made in house to our own design, and buckles in chrome or brass are firmly attached.
+Under-apron strap stitching is matched to your tartan - a quirky Crimson detail.
 The cotton lining is sewn in place.